-By becoming an RPS 65 member of the Network Rail Section, you have taken an important step towards building your financial future.
+On becoming a member of the Network Rail Section, you took an important step towards building your financial future.
 So what are the benefits of belonging to the Section?

-Most importantly, you will get a pension for life when you retire (exceptions such as 'opting out' are explained later in this guide).
+Most importantly, you will get a pension for life when you retire (exceptions such as 'opting-out' are explained later in this guide).